Chinese dams under U.S. scrutiny in Mekong rivalry

 Beijing has dismissed U.S. research saying Chinese dams have retained water to the detriment of downstream nations, where 60 million people depend on the river for fishing and farming.

-The Mekong Dam Monitor, part-funded by the State Department, uses data from cloud-piercing satellites to track levels of dams in China and other countries.
+The Mekong Dam Monitor here, part-funded by the State Department, uses data from cloud-piercing satellites to track levels of dams in China and other countries.

 A separate indicator of “surface wetness” is to show which parts of the region are wetter or drier than usual: a guide to how much natural flows are being affected by the dams.